 Congenital anomalies of the kidney and urinary tract (CAKUT) is a complex birth defect with a diverse phenotypic spectrum, including kidney anomalies (e.g. renal agenesis, multicystic dysplastic kidney (MCDK), renal cystic disease, hydronephrosis), and ureteric anomalies (e.g. vesicoureteral reflux (VUR), reflux nephropathy, and obstructive uropathy) (Ref 1, 2).
 CAKUT is a genetically heterogeneous disorder with an incidence of 1 in 100 infants and accounts for up to 50-60% of the diagnoses underlying chronic kidney disease among the 0 to 12-year age group.
-CAKUT is also the leading cause of chronic kidney disease and renal failure in children and may manifest as primary renal diseases in adults as increasing numbers of children with congenital or inherited renal tract birth defects are surviving to adulthood.
-Despite the high incidence of CAKUT in children with chronic kidney disease, the genetic and molecular bases of CAKUT remain largely unclear.
+CAKUT is also the leading cause of chronic kidney disease and renal failure in children and a major risk factor for kidney failure in adults (Ref 3).
+Despite high incidence of CAKUT in children and adults with chronic kidney disease and renal failure, the genetic and molecular bases of CAKUT remain largely unclear.

 Dr. Lu’s translational research program has adopted combined human and mouse molecular genetics approaches to identify a number of developmental genes to the study of kidney and urinary tract development and pathogenesis of CAKUT and chronic kidney disease.
 The first human molecular genetics approach is to study individuals with CAKUT and apparent genetic defects, with the aim of using gene mutations, genomic imbalances and chromosomal rearrangements as signposts to identify these critical genes (reverse genetics) (Ref 2).
-Thereafter, molecular identification and analysis of candidate genes as well as mutation studies in affected individuals with a familial pattern of CAKUT will be carried out (forward genetics) (Ref 2, 3).
+Thereafter, molecular identification and analysis of candidate genes as well as mutation studies in affected individuals with a familial pattern of CAKUT will be carried out (forward genetics) (Ref 2, 4).
 The second approach is to study temporal and spatial expression patterns of candidate genes in human and mouse.
-Meanwhile, knockout and transgenic mouse models of candidate genes will be studied to elucidate more fully their roles in kidney and urinary tract development and disease (Ref 4-6).
-Once these candidate genes (e.g. SLIT2, ROBO2, ZEB2) have been identified, a multidisciplinary approach will be taken to gain further mechanistic insights in vivo and in vitro on the role of these genes in normal and abnormal developmental processes of the kidney and urinary tract, and on the pathogenesis of CAKUT and chronic kidney disease (Ref 4-6).
-This multidisciplinary approach includes the application of human and mouse genetics, developmental biology, protein biochemistry, molecular biology, pathology, pharmacology, and novel therapeutics.
-The goal is to provide new knowledge of disease mechanisms underlying developmental antecedents of kidney and urinary tract disorders, which will lead to discoveries of novel drug targets and therapeutics for patients with common kidney diseases (Ref 6) (https://www.eurekalert.org/pub_releases/2016-11/bumc-rip_1111516.php).
+Meanwhile, knockout and transgenic mouse models of candidate genes will be studied to elucidate more fully their roles in kidney and urinary tract development and disease (Ref 5-7).
+Once these candidate genes (e.g. SLIT2, ROBO2, ZEB2) have been identified, a multidisciplinary approach will be taken to gain further mechanistic insights in vivo and in vitro on the role of these genes in normal and abnormal developmental processes of the kidney and urinary tract, and on the pathogenesis of CAKUT and chronic kidney disease (Ref 5-7).
+This multidisciplinary approach includes the use of biomedical research technologies in human and mouse genetics, developmental biology, protein biochemistry, molecular biology, pathology, pharmacology, and drug target discovery.
+The goal is to provide new knowledge of disease mechanisms underlying developmental antecedents of kidney and urinary tract disorders, which will lead to discoveries of novel drug targets and therapeutics for patients with common kidney diseases (Ref 7) (https://www.eurekalert.org/pub_releases/2016-11/bumc-rip_1111516.php).

 Current research activities in Dr. Lu’s lab include (1) Role of SLIT2-ROBO2 and ZEB2 signaling in renal tract development and disease, podocyte biology and injury, pericyte biology and renal fibrosis; (2) Discovery of novel causative and susceptibility genes (e.g. ROBO2, SLIT2, SRGAP1, ZEB2) for renal tract birth defects in children with chronic kidney disease; (3) Identify novel drug targets and therapeutics for patients with chronic kidney disease.
-Dr. Lu’s research program is supported by grants from the National Institutes of Health (NIH), March of Dimes Foundation, Pfizer Centers for Therapeutic Innovation, and Massachusetts Life Sciences Center.
+Dr. Lu’s research program is supported by grants from the National Institutes of Health (NIH) and Pfizer Centers for Therapeutic Innovation.

 (1).
 Lu W, Bush KT, Nigam SK.
 Regulation of ureteric bud outgrowth and the consequences of disrupted development.
 In Kidney Development, Disease, Repair and Regeneration (ed.
 Little MH), Pages 209-227 (Elsevier, 2016) (http://www.sciencedirect.com/science/article/pii/B9780128001028000187)